marcelszcz8/rule34.xxx-scraper-of-favorites/README.md

 Changes:

-+ The script now takes a favorites_id as an argument and constructs the URL for the favorites page.
++ The script now takes a favorites_id as an argument and downloads from it.

 - can't donload from tags but for it just use original project